contsili/meg-pipeline/docs/source/9-dashboard/data_quality_dashboards.rst

 Documentation for the following dashboard
 ##########################################

-This dashboard's objective is to monitor the quality of the empty-room data with informative labels, for quick acess and over all numerical values in a simple format.
+This dashboard's objective is to monitor the quality of the empty-room data with informative labels, for quick access and over all numerical values in a simple format.
 It has graphs showing the average and variance of each empty-room data file, as well as one table listing the current state of each empty-room data file.

 *1.* The source of this data is the files generated from each experiment, hosted on the NYU-BOX data drive.
-This process is done by a python script that authontificats on BOX-DATA, downloads all the '.con' files that exists inside the empty-room while also getting the date they were last modified.
+This process is done by a Python script that authenticates on BOX-DATA, downloads all the '.con' files that exists inside the empty-room while also getting the date they were last modified.

 *2.* Overview of the table: